Rhesus (king of Thrace)

-Rhesus (/ˈriːsəs/; Ancient Greek: Ῥῆσος Rhêsos) is a mythical king of Thrace in The Iliad who fought on the side of Trojans.
-Rhesus arrived late to the battle and while asleep in his camp, Diomedes and Odysseus stole his team of horses during a night raid on the Trojan camp.
+Rhesus (/ˈriːsəs/; Ῥῆσος) is a mythical king of Thrace in The Iliad who fought on the side of Trojans.
+Rhesus arrived late to the battle and, while he slept in his camp after arriving, Diomedes and Odysseus killed him and stole his team of horses during a night raid.

 Etymology

 His name is Thracian and probably derives from the PIE root *reg-, 'to rule', showing a satem-sound change.

+An Thracian spelling of the name is given as Rézas which are cognate to the latin Rex.

 Family

 According to Homer, his father was Eioneus who may be connected to the historic Eion in western Thrace, at the mouth of the Strymon, and the port of the later Amphipolis.
 Later writers provide Rhesus with a more exotic parentage, claiming that his mother was one of the Muses' (Euterpe, Calliope or Terpsichore) and his father, the river god Strymon.
 Stephanus of Byzantium mentions the name of Rhesus' sister Sete, who had a son Bithys with Ares.
 In one account, Rhesus' brothers are called Olynthus and Brangas.